DL185 Dileucine for Anti-Aging: Protecting the Muscle with Peptides

 We recently had a two-part podcast series with Chad Kerksick (episode #141 and episode #142), the PhD Professor who runs the Exercise and Performance Nutrition Laboratory at Lindenwood University and serves as the President of the International Society of Sports Nutrition (ISSN).

-In the second episode, we put Chad on the spot and asked how he would formulate a supplement with RAMPS, NNB Nutrition’s trademarked dileucine ingredient.
+In the second episode, we put Chad on the spot and asked how he would formulate a supplement with DL-185, NNB Nutrition’s trademarked dileucine ingredient.
 His answer was to look into the anti-aging space to protect against sarcopenia (muscle loss that occurs with aging or immobility).
 Let’s dig deeper and sense of the leading scientist’s arguments.

 BCAAs and Leucine: Anti-Catabolic Amino Acids